manybabies/manybabies.github.io/committees.md

-**ManyBabies Committees** are working groups dedicated to brainstorming and implementing ideas on a specific topic for the benefit of the MB community.
+**ManyBabies Committees** are working groups dedicated to developing and implementing actionable plans for fostering growth in our community.
 Our committees are a great way to contribute to the overarching goals of ManyBabies and network with MB colleagues via a minimal time commitment.

 * <a href="#ttos"><b>Teaching, Training, & Open Science Committee</b></a>
 * <a href="#divout"><b>Diversity & Outreach Committee</b></a>